NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 ## Docker Image
 We prepare our artifact within a Docker image to run "out of the box".
 The Docker image can be downloaded from [here](https://drive.google.com/drive/folders/1JkS2S4GOCPdicQsbDeqlkzXO4tZ-2Iyg?usp=sharing).

+## Configure GPU running environment
+To use GPUs (if available) on the hosted computer, using the following steps to configure the GPU running environment:

+> - Copy [bash](../data/nvidia-container-runtime-script.sh) to the user directory with sudo permission .
+Then run the following command:
+>
+>     ```bash nvidia-container-runtime-script.sh```
+>
+>      Note that this step may broke the existing docker environment.
+>
+> - Test whether the GPU running exvironment is successfully configured:
+>
+>   ```docker run --help | grep -i gpus  ```
+>
+> - Run the following ommand to import the docker image:
+>
+>   ```docker run -itd --name comfort --gpus all pldi2021:comfort /bin/bash  ```

 ## Artifact Contents
 The Docker image contains the following scripts for evaluation.